parallelwindfarms/byteparsing/paper/paper.md

 Additionally, the `Cursor` class can be evaluated to a boolean.
 This boolean is always `True`, unless the buffer is fully consumed (i.e., both pointers coincide at the end of the buffer).
 This allows us to comfortably loop _"to the end of the data"_ using a `while` statement.

+The `Cursor` object has a text encoding set, so that we can interact seamlessly with strings.

 ## Auxiliary state
 The parsers in our design also carry an auxiliary state variable, that can be used to temporarily store intermediate results.
 The variable is forwarded through every parser call.
 The full type of a parser then becomes: